wrex/Voron-Documentation/community/howto/wrez/mechanical-tips.md

 leadscrew around by hand, but the circuitry isn't designed for power to flow in that direction, so unplugging the motors is cheap insurance.
 Do it.

-## 1. Verify the build surface is flat

 ### 1.1 The correct approach